romanowski/blog/kleisli.md

 ![](http://virtuslab.com/wp-content/uploads/2015/10/kleisli_railway.png)

 Red lines represent 'error handling track'.
-Their presence is caused by how we implemented `bind` in the `Either` monad ie. binding is _right biased_.
+Their presence is caused by how we implemented `bind` in the `Either` monad i.e. binding is _right biased_.
 When `Left` value is encountered, it breaks the flow.
 Bold blue lines represent _Kleisli composition_, they combine _monadic values_ together by unpacking them and feeding the next computation.
 One problem you might have noticed is the copying function represented by the dotted rectangle.
 It is not monadic and as such cannot participate in the normal flow.

 #####Integrating non-monadic functions